-“A STA may transmit a frame in a PSDU with TXVECTOR parameters CH_BANDWIDTH set to CBW40 and GI_TYPE set to SHORT_GI only if all of the following conditions are met (if there is more than one intended receiver, then this requirement applies for each intended receiver):
+“A STA may transmit a frame in a PSDU with TXVECTOR parameters CH_BANDWIDTH set to HT_CBW40 and GI_TYPE set to SHORT_GI only if all of the following conditions are met (if there is more than one intended receiver, then this requirement applies for each intended receiver):

 — The STA is an HT STA.

-— The TXVECTOR parameter FORMAT is equal to HT_MF, HT_GF, or VHT.
+— The TXVECTOR parameter FORMAT is equal to HT_MFor HT_GF.

 — The RA of the frame corresponds to a STA for which the Short GI for 40 MHz subfield of the HT Capabilities element contained a value of 1.